 The provision for income taxes is computed as if the Company filed on a combined stand-alone or separate tax return basis, as applicable.
 The provision for income taxes does not reflect the Company's inclusion in the tax returns of the Parent or an affiliate.
 It also does not reflect certain actual tax efficiencies realized by the Parent in its consolidated tax returns that include the Company, due to legal structures it employs outside the Company.
-Certain income taxes of the Company are paid by the Parent or an affiliate on behalf of the Company is recorded within Parent company's net investment and accumulated earnings on the Combined Balance Sheet.
+Certain income taxes of the Company are paid by the Parent or an affiliate on behalf of the Company.
+The payment of income taxes by the Parent or affiliate on behalf of the Company is recorded within Parent company's net investment and accumulated earnings on the Combined Balance Sheet.